 The article below is from OrthodoxWiki.
-It has a loose description of the Orthodox term, 'diaspora,' that is used within many of our Divine Liturgy services.
+It has a general description of the Orthodox term, 'diaspora,' that is used within many of our Divine Liturgy services.
 The article states that some Orthodox Christians believe "they are living as dispersed ...
-Read more about Secular Nationalism and Orthodox Christians in The Diaspora
+Read more about Secular Nationalism or Orthodox Community?

 The Canons to Sylvester from the Council of Arles (A.D.
 314) It was excommunication all together for many in the fourth century who joined such things as secular government, acting, and other polarizations of Christian community and sanctification. ...
 Read more about Sobornost in the Fourth Century